Starting from KeeneticOS version 3.3, you can use WireGuard VPN to connect to the local network of the Keenetic router remotely.

 In the 'Persistent keepalive' field, specify the frequency of attempts to check the remote connection side's availability.
 Usually, a 10-15 second interval between checks is sufficient.
 By default, the 'Persistent keepalive' value in peer settings is 30 seconds.

 6. Go back to the WireGuard client settings on your phone and activate the server connection.

 NOTE: Important!
 If you have Internet access via the WireGuard VPN router configured, you must specify a DNS server on the WireGuard client side in the 'DNS Servers' field.

 In this example, we have the address of a Google DNS server 220.127.116.11:

 7. Check server availability on the client side.

-If configured correctly, the web interface of the server will be available (in our example, it is Keenetic with 192.168.22.1 IP address).
+If configured correctly, the server's web interface will be available (in our example, it is Keenetic with IP address 192.168.22.1).

-To check the availability of the server, you can send ICMP packets to an IP address, for example via iNetTools - Ping, DNS, Port Scan.
+To check the server's availability, you can send ICMP packets to an IP address, for example, via iNetTools - Ping, DNS, or Port Scan.